TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Remember that you should change the `<role_database_name>` and `<role_name>` (they should both the same)!
 If you see `GRANT` in response to the command, then you can type `\q` to exit the prompt.

 #### 3.5 Saving Access Information in the Environment
-After finishing our configuration, the last step is save the information into the environment to access later.
+After finishing our configuration, the last step is save it into the environment to access later.

 In order to save our password to the environment, we can run this command: